 Glancing around at all the empty luggage storage compartments, I was unsure of how to proceed.
 Because it was obvious that Zanthos didn’t want to give me anything to work with.

-There was nothing in my pockets after I dug through it in hopes of finding something.
+There was nothing in my pockets after I dug through it in hopes of finding something—anything.

-My mind was still slightly buzzed from the after effects of the drugs and thinking took more effort than I had thought.
-Shakily, I managed to seat myself on one of the waiting chairs, noting how everyone at the other gates stared slightly before quickly diverting their gaze.
+My mind was still slightly buzzed from the after-effects of the drugs and thinking took more effort than I had thought.
+Shakily, I managed to seat myself on one of the waiting chairs.
+I noted how everyone at the other gates stared slightly before quickly diverting their gaze.